Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Introduction

 Despite its practical potential, extending the STSP to account for real-world constraints such as time windows and pickup and delivery has received limited attention in the literature, possibly due to the high computational complexity these extensions introduce.

-In recent years, quantum computing has emerged as a promising paradigm for addressing combinatorial optimization problems that are notoriously difficult for classical algorithms, such as those found in routing and logistics.
-The potential of quantum technologies, particularly quantum annealing, lies in their ability to explore vast solution spaces more efficiently through parallelism and energy-based optimization landscapes.
-This capability is especially relevant for VRPs and their variants, which often involve large-scale, constraint-rich formulations that challenge the limits of exact and heuristic solvers.
-Given this context, the use of quantum computing, especially hybrid quantum-classical methods, represents a highly relevant and timely research direction for tackling next-generation routing problems that combine spatial, temporal and logistical complexity.

-In this work, we propose and study a novel and realistic variant, referred to as the Steiner Traveling Salesman Problem with Time Windows and Pickup and Delivery (STSP-TWPD).
-This new formulation captures the partial coverage structure of the STSP while incorporating temporal constraints related to customer availability, as well as precedence and capacity constraints typical of pickup and delivery operations.
-As such, the STSP-TWPD models a wide range of real-world logistics and transportation problems that cannot be adequately represented by classical STSP or VRP formulations.
+In this work, we address a significant gap in the current literature by introducing the Steiner Traveling Salesman Problem with Time Windows and Pickup–and–Delivery (STSP-TWPD), a novel and practically motivated routing problem that, to the best of our knowledge, has not been explored previously.
+This new variant extends the classical STSP by incorporating both temporal feasibility requirements and pickup–delivery relations, thereby capturing key features of modern urban logistics scenarios.

-Our contribution is distinctive in that we not only define this problem, but also demonstrate its tractability through a quantum-compatible representation.
-Leveraging the Constrained Quadratic Model (CQM) formulation and D-Wave’s \texttt{LeapCQMHybrid} solver, we provide the first implementation of the STSP-TWPD in a hybrid quantum-classical environment.
-This allows for a natural and structured way to express complex real-world constraints, such as pickup-delivery precedence, time feasibility and capacity limitations, without oversimplifying the problem structure or relying on hard-coded heuristics.
-The use of the CQM framework provides a modeling advantage over traditional QUBO-based approaches, which often require cumbersome reformulations and can limit flexibility when new constraints are introduced.

-To the best of our knowledge, this is the first study to integrate the constraint structure of the STSP-TWPD with the capabilities of quantum annealing.
-In doing so, we not only push the boundaries of quantum-enabled optimization, but also demonstrate that hybrid quantum solvers are already capable of addressing problem instances of realistic size and complexity.

-In this work, we propose two distinct mathematical formulations for the STSP-TWPD.
-In the first, an Arc-Based Formulation (ABF) the route variables are associated with arcs.
-This formulation builds upon the classical STSP model by incorporating additional constraints to manage time windows as well as pickup and delivery operations.
-The second, a Node-Based Formulation (NBF), is a model in which the routing variable is associated with the nodes that define the arcs in the network.
+To model this problem, we propose two mathematical formulations.
+The first, an Arc-Based Formulation (ABF), builds upon traditional STSP models by assigning routing variables to arcs and incorporating constraints to enforce service times, time-window consistency, and pickup–delivery precedence.
+The second, a Node-Based Formulation (NBF), introduces a different modeling perspective in which routing decisions are expressed at the node level.

-Additionally, we introduce a reduction method aimed at enhancing the solving efficiency of the CQM formulation, thereby enabling the solution of larger and more complex instances.
-By eliminating redundant arcs and reducing model size, this method significantly improves both computational efficiency and scalability within quantum annealing environments.